 Amb.
 Aldona Wos, M.D.

-Wos currently serves on the boards of the Institute of World Politics, the Victims of Communism Memorial Foundation, and the Council of American Ambassadors.
-She was appointed to the Duke Law Board of Visitors in 2018.
-She is married to Louis DeJoy and they live in Greensboro, North Carolina, where they enjoy spending time with their twins.
+Ambassador Woś is currently the President of The Institute of World Politics, a graduate school of national security, intelligence, and international affairs, and she also serves on the boards of the Victims of Communism Memorial Foundation and the Council of American Ambassadors.
+She is married to Louis DeJoy and they live in Greensboro, North Carolina.